 And that’s the end of my Guide to Writing Cute Romance.

 Nothing here yet.
-I’ll expand this later if anything comes up.
+I’ll expand this later if anything comes up (or if anyone suggests something that I should add!).

 Katie handed Elton two towels.
 “Good practice,” she said.